South Cornwall · TR10

 Why Mabe Burnthouse is its own job.

 Outside Conservation Area and AONB but the wider parish includes designated areas.
 Mabe parish operates active input on edge-of-village schemes; granite quarrying heritage shapes some site planning.
 For loft conversion specifically, Mabe Burnthouse sits outside the headline designations, which usually gives a slightly more flexible starting point — but parish-level character still matters.
-That's why we treat every Mabe Burnthouse project as a TR10-area job first — not a generic Cornwall job with a postcode bolted on.
+So every Mabe Burnthouse job runs as a TR10-specific piece of work — local policy, local fabric, local builders.
+Most of our loft conversion work in Mabe Burnthouse lands on modern Persimmon and Bovis estates, with detailing that has to nod to the wider Stithians streetscape.

 Planning note